FAQs

 What is an intellectual disability?

-2. Significant limitations exist in two or more adaptive skill areas
+2. Have significant limitations in two or more adaptive skill areas

 Is a person with a physical disability eligible to participate in Special Olympics?